 Rating: Member Average

-PROGRAM CONTENT
+PROGRAM DESCRIPTION

-COURSES
+COURSES & FACULTY

 This program is composed of five courses listed below.
-Each course can be completed online in approximately 1-2 hours and contains a lecture, readings, reources, and a quiz
+Each course can be completed online in approximately 1-2 hours and contains a lecture, readings, reources, and a quiz.

 1. Descriptive Statistics and Measures of Variation